A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities

-Another beneficial role is being a (ii) \textit{corrector}, users on social networks who take an active role in mitigating the spread of fake news by attaching links that debunk the fake news in their posts or comments~\cite{vo2018rise}.
-Furthermore, the intervention strategy for (iii) malicious users and (iv) na\"ive users should be different, while they both spread fake news; malicious users should be removed or penalized, while na\"ive users should be [actively or passively] assisted to improve their ability to distinguish fake news.
-To enhance a user's ability to differentiate fake news from true news, for example, \textit{personal recommendation} of true news articles and/or related links for users can be helpful.
-The recommendation should not only cater to the topics that users want to read, but should also capture topics and events that users are most gullible to due to their political biases or preexisting knowledge.
+Another beneficial role is being a (ii) \textit{corrector}, users on social networks who take an active role in mitigating the spread of fake news by attaching links to their posts or comments that debunk the fake news~\cite{vo2018rise}.
+Furthermore, the intervention strategy for (iii) malicious users and (iv) normal users should be different, while they can both spread fake news; malicious users should be penalized, while normal users should be assisted to improve their ability to distinguish fake news.
+For example, \textit{personal recommendation} of true news articles and/or articles with refuting evidence can be helpful to normal users.
+These recommendation should not only cater to the topics that the users want to read but also those topics that they are most gullible to due to their political biases or preexisting knowledge.